Jas-Gripen/Random_C/README.md

 # Random_C
 Some random C code to learn how to better work with C code.
+## File handling
+### file_handling.c
+This file contains functions that can create, append, read, encrypt and decrypt files.

 ## Working with Strings
 ### adding_arrays.c